pforret/blog.splashing/_topic/city/vancouver.md

 ---
 # Vancouver

 Vancouver  is a major city in western Canada, located in the Lower Mainland region of British  Columbia.
-As the most populous city in the province, the 2021 census recorded 662,248 people in the city, up from 631,486 in 2016.
-The Greater Vancouver area had a population of 2,642,825 in 2021, making it the third-largest metropolitan area in Canada.
-Vancouver has the highest population density in Canada, with over 5,400 people per square kilometre.
+As the most populous city in the province, the 2021 Canadian census recorded 662,248 people in the  city, up from 631,486 in 2016.
+The Greater Vancouver area had a population of 2.6 million in 2021, making it the third-largest  metropolitan area in Canada.
+Greater Vancouver, along with the Fraser Valley, comprises the Lower Mainland with a regional  population of over 3 million.
+Vancouver has the highest population density in Canada, with over 5,700 people per square  kilometre, and fourth highest in North America .
-Vancouver is one of the most ethnically and linguistically diverse cities in Canada: 52 percent of its residents are not native English speakers, 48.9 percent are native speakers of neither English nor French, and 50.6 percent of residents belong to visible minority groups.Vancouver is one of the most livable cities in Canada and in the world.
-In terms of housing affordability, Vancouver is also one of the most expensive cities in Canada and in the world.

 ## Unsplash photos